Agro Tourism: Odisha (Orissa)

 Highlights: Rural Tourism, Agri-tourism of Odisha, Community tourism of Odisha, Village Tourism, Responsible Tourism, Ecotourism, Agriculture Tourism, Rural Livelihood, Grassroots Tourism, Agro Tourism India, Farm Tourism, Agro tourism, Sustainable Agriculture, Rural Ecosystem, Agricultural Heritage, Social Tourism Odisha, Ecology Conservation, Indigenous Tourism, Rural Tourism Orissa, Village Tourism Orissa

 Agro Tourism as holistically involves any agricultural based activities that bring visitors to the farm land.
 People are now become more & more anxious to know about how their food is produced, processed & reaching different markets.
-Agro tourism in Odisha, India is a popular destination for both Indian & Foreign nationals with many farming tours available such as:
+Agro tourism in Odisha-India is a popular destination for both domestic & Foreign nationals with many farming tours available such as:

 - Grain tourism

 - Fruit tourism

 - Dairy Tourism etc.

 The agro tourism show case the lifestyle of Farmers of Odisha, their culture & traditional priorities.
 Tourist can learn N number of activities starting from knowing different culture, Local farm products, different farm processes or even directly engaging in harvesting.